"Tesla does no marketing" was long one of the business world's favorite factoids. This was never

 rockstar CEO acting as your de facto CMO), so you'll have to keep conjuring larger,

-and beyond.
-Your media relations people often have huge and very influential personal
+Your media relations people often have huge and very influential personal networks,

 distribute your key marketing content, messaging,